ucw9q/restful-api-design-guidelines/README.md

 ### Return codes matter
-Don't return 200 (OK) when you should be returning 201 (CREATED) and a [Location Header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30) pointing to the location of the new resource.
+Don't return 200 (OK) when you should be returning 201 (CREATED) and a [Location](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.30) header pointing to the location of the new resource.

 ### Versioning matters